sahadnk72/sahadnk72.github.io/about.md

 ---

 I'm a web-app security enthusiast based in India.
 Passionate about bug bounties, penetration testing/red teaming.
 Have developed a few web-apps, helped vendors patch vulnerabilities in their systems and also wasted a damn amount of time pursuing something which was not my thing.
 And hell yeah, I've failed a lot of times.
 While I'm not making things, I'm breaking things.
-Currently searching for the right job.
+Currently, searching for the right job.
 Oh, did I forget to tell you that I like to travel and eat (a lot)?

 <b><u>Contact me :</u></b>